Anders-H/MkBin/README.md

 A label is a named address. `SetLbl:[n]`, where `n` is the name that will be used for current address (i.e. `SetLbl:Here`), stores a label.
 `Lbl:[n]`, where `n` is the name of a previously stored address will recall that address.
-The current datatype will not affect `SetLbl` or `Lbl`, it relies on the datatype the address is stored in (`ushort` if nothing is specified).
+The current datatype will not affect `SetLbl` or `Lbl`, it relies on the datatype the address is stored in.
 Example:

 **Input:**

 ```
-# Set start address in ushort format (default type for address)
+# Set start address in ushort format
+ushort
 SetAdr:2048

 # Write three bytes (default type for numbers) and store a label at 2050
+byte
 1 1 1 SetLbl:SomeName

 # Write three more bytes